d-smith/roll/README.md

 }
 </pre>

-The code assumes two tables have been created in DynamoDB:
+The code uses two tables in DynamoDB: Application and Developer.
+Refer to the go code under the repos/ddl package that can be used to create the tables.

-* Developer with a string hash key named EMail
-* Application with a string hash key named APIKey

-A script to create these tables will be added to the project code eventually.

 ### Build dependencies